JonasTaulien/opentofu-mailinabox/README.md

     status of your box by navigating to `System > Status Checks`

 ## TODO
-* Automatically set Backup to S3
+* Automatically configure Backup to S3
 * Let user configure timezone and locale in `tfvars`
 * Set correct text encoding, so that they are no issues with `f�r` or `zus�tzliche`